GreyRook/code-with-style/docs/process/index.md

 Sprint Planning answers the following:

 * What can be delivered in the increment resulting from the upcoming Sprint?
-* How will the work needed to deliver the increment be achieved?
+* How will the work which is needed to deliver the increment be achieved?

 ### Sprint Review